mrjosh/helm-ls/README.md

 - **Lint Overlay Values File**: Path to the lint overlay values file, which will be merged with the main values file for linting
 - **Additional Values Files Glob Pattern**: Pattern for additional values files, which will be shown for completion and hover

+### Helm Lint

+- **Enabled**: Allows to disable the diagnostics gathered with helm lint.
+- **ignoredMessages**: A list of lint messages to ignore.
+You can for example add "icon is recommended" here.

 ### yaml-language-server config

 - **Enable yaml-language-server**: Toggle support of this feature.